SMotlaq/open-watch/README.md

-## Welcome to handmade watch project ✋🏻😃
+## Welcome to handmade smart watch project ✋🏻😃
 Hi!
 This repo includes the hardware (Schematics and PCBs) and software related files.

 ## Progress